About Dr. Limones

 In addition, as a scientist-practitioner Dr. Limones has conducted research, taught at the undergraduate and graduate levels, and facilitated program development and evaluation.
 Through her perspective as a scientist-practitioner she has helped schools and districts implement best practices and procedures that help systems run smoother and more efficiently so that children receive timely and appropriate supports and interventions.

-PhD in Education-School Psychology
+MA and PhD in Education-School Psychology

 University of California, Berkeley